-The Blood Sugar Diet Review
+Weight Loss: The Blood Sugar Diet

-The group I joined was the Blood Sugar Diet Online (BSD Online).
+The group I joined was the 12-week Blood Sugar Diet Online (BSD Online).
 This is my detailed review.

 Is BSD Online Value for Money?

-It's obvious that the 8 Week Blood Sugar Diet is value for money - all you have to do is buy the book!
+There's no question, the 8 Week Blood Sugar Diet is value for money - all you have to do is buy the book!
 But what about the online program?

 You can imagine how I felt, then, when I got my welcome email and discovered that "Week One" isn't week one at all!
 It's "orientation" week.
 In practice that meant a couple of handouts about weight loss and health, and advice to clear out my pantry.
 That's what I call an "introduction" and not enough to justify calling it a full week of the program, in my book.
 Then the final week is just a wrap-up.

 Shopping Lists, Menus and Meals

 That turned out to be true (albeit for eight weeks not twelve).
 However, the shopping list is just a printed list, not an interactive system.
-Like most people, there are some foods I don't like, and that meant I substituted some meals or ingredients.
+Like most people, there are foods I don't like, and that meant I substituted some meals or ingredients.
 I had to print off the shopping list and scribble all over it to make my changes.
-I had expected to be able to adjust the menu plan and have a shopping list made specially for me.
+I had expected to be able to tweak the menu plan online, and that would have produced a tailored shopping list.
 There are websites which can do that, so it's technically possible.

 Also, the meals seemed to be chosen without much regard for wastage.
 As an example, I needed half a cup of almond milk for a breakfast porridge on Tuesday.
 That meant buying a whole carton of almond milk, which was then not used in any of the other recipes that week - so the rest got poured down the sink.

 You may think that you could use up the leftovers in other ways - but there is very little room for manoeuvre on this program.
 Just an extra half a cup of almond milk or an extra ounce or two of salmon could blow your diet, so you simply can't yield to the temptation to eat the excess!